What is Neuro-affirming Practice?

 Key Principles of Neuro-Affirming Practice

-1. Embracing Neurodiversity:
+1. Embracing Neurodivergence:

 Recognising that neurological differences are inherent and meaningful aspects of human diversity, not deficits or disorders to be "treated" or "corrected."

-2. Person-Centered Support:
+2. Person-Centred Support:

 3. Strength-Focused Perspective: